kathleenlara/R-Text-Mining-Analysis-CallofDuty-Tweets/README.md

 # Call of Duty Twitter Text Mining Analysis

 This is a Text Mining Analysis using Call of Duty League team tweets.

+# Business Problem
-The scenario is that the CDL is looking into creating a new team which is the Cleveland Fire.
+Call of Duty League wants to create a new team which is the Cleveland Fire.
+The CDL team wants to build a unique team.
 Using the tweets of the existing teams, what are some areas to consider when coming up with a new team.

 # Repository Overview
 - R Script of the analysis